facebook/react-native-website/website/blog/2022-01-21-react-native-h2-2021-recap.md

 We’ve been working hard to deliver the infrastructure needed to rollout the New Architecture to apps and libraries.
 We involved some of our partners and core contributors/library maintainers to refine our support for the new architecture to get early stage feedback.

 We are now preparing to release a new guide on our website: [Getting Started with the New Architecture](https://github.com/facebook/react-native-website/pull/2879).
-That will be the entry point to a collection of material that we’re going to release next year and will help you migrate/start your project with the new architecture.
+That will be the entry point to a collection of material that we’re going to release this year and will help you migrate/start your project with the new architecture.

 Moreover, we would like to stress the [importance of **giving feedback**](https://github.com/facebook/react-native-website/pull/2879) on the New Architecture material.
 We’re still in the process of finalizing the last details and your input will help everyone adopt the new architecture more seamlessly.

 **Releases** play a critical role in the New Architecture rollout.
 Our goal last half was to ensure any release blocking issues did not stagnate.
 We approached the problem by [clarifying and improving process and responsibilities](https://github.com/facebook/react-native/wiki/Releases) for better accountability.
 Our release coordination now occurs in a [dedicated discussions repository](https://github.com/reactwg/react-native-releases/discussions) with [clearer release issue reporting](https://github.com/facebook/react-native/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2CType%3A+Upgrade+Issue&template=upgrade-regression-form.yml).

-For this next half we will continue to iterate on release responsibilities to support new architecture rollout.
+For this coming half we will continue to iterate on release responsibilities to support new architecture rollout.
 If you’d like to help out testing release candidates or [working on improvements](https://github.com/facebook/react-native/projects/18), feel free to [join the discussion](https://github.com/reactwg/react-native-releases/discussions/categories/improvements)!

 ## To Mobile and beyond